 Indonesia’s Raja Ampat islands are far, even if you start your journey toward them from within the country.
+So, how to get to Raja Ampat?
 From Jakarta or Bali, for example, you must fly to the central Indonesian city of Makassar (or, in rare cases, Ambon) on the evening of your first day of travel to catch a connecting flight to Sorong, in West Papua province, departing at 3 or 4 o’clock the next morning.

 I mention these facts and figures not only to discourage you from visiting Raja Ampat, if you’re thinking of traveling there yourself, but to emphasize the isolation of the islands, whose Indonesian name translates to “Four Kings.”
 In many ways, Raja Ampat is the world’s loneliest paradise.

 I mentioned homestays as I was explaining how to get to Raja Ampat, and while the islands boast plenty (I personally stayed at Mambetron Homestay), there’s plenty of luxury accommodation in Raja Ampat as well.
 From dive lodges like Raja Ampat Dive Resort and a wide selection of liveaboards to higher-end accommodations that have nothing to do with scuba, there are almost as many places to stay in Raja Ampat as there are islands.